-We simply needed to collaborate with her to share her words and stunningly tender photos…
+We simply needed to collaborate with her and share her words and photos.

 As soon as she came out she was already searching, and trying to find the goods.

 She latched perfectly, and it was the most incredible bonding experience.

 But then her teeth wrecked my nips, and made them bleed in the first night.

 She would bite + suck until my milk let down, and by then I was bawling my eyes out.

 I was able to nurse Ren for 6 months until my milk dried up.